-3.92 UPDATE STATISTICS SET
+3.99 UPDATE STATISTICS SET

-The UPDATE STATISTICS SET command specifies every table's update statistics method and sample ratio for update statistics daemon.
+The UPDATE STATISTICS SET command specifies every table's update statistics method and sample ratio for update statistics daemon when it starts in every table setting mode, that is to say, the value of DB_StMod is 1.

 Every table's update statistics and sample ratio are stored in system table SYSTABLE.
-The column UPD\STS\MODE stored the table statistics method, and the column UPD\STS\SAMPLE stored the table statistics sample ratio.
+The column UPD_STS_MODE stored the table statistics method, and the column UPD_STS_SAMPLE stored the table statistics sample ratio.